plumed/plumed2/user-doc/FUNNELMOD.md

 ## Module Contents

-The funnel module is composed of a collective variable that calculates the position of a ligand with respect to a line and a potential that creates a funnel-shape restraint centered on the line (\ref FUNNEL_FPS and \ref FUNNEL, respectively).
+The funnel module is composed of a collective variable that calculates the position of a ligand with respect to a line and a potential that creates a funnel-shape restraint centered on the line (\ref FUNNEL_PS and \ref FUNNEL, respectively).

 - \subpage funnel_cv
 - \subpage funnel_bias